chilumine/ai-llm-red-team-handbook/docs/archive/AI LLM Red Team Handbook_new.md

 ### 14.8.3 Indirect Injection Testing

-#### ⚠️ WARNING: Only test with explicit authorization and in isolated environments.
+#### ⚠️ WARNING: Only test with explicit authorization and in isolated environments

 #### Phase 1: Identifying Data Sources